santi1110/bd-dynamodb-query-reinvite/README.md

    `EventAnnouncementDao` receives a call to `getEventAnnouncementsBetweenDates()` when its method is invoked.
 1. Implement `GetEventAnnouncementsBetweenDatesActivity`'s `handleRequest()` method.
-1. Verify end-to-end using the integration test by running the `dynamodbquery-classroom-phase2` RDE workflow.
+1. Verify end-to-end using the integration test by running `Phase2Test`.

 GOAL: We can request a list of announcements posted between particular dates for a particular event.

 Phase 2 is complete when:
 - The above unit tests are passing
-- `dynamodbquery-classroom-phase2` RDE workflow passes
+- `Phase2Test` tests pass

 ## Phase 3: Pagination